Clash of Clans: Legacy

 Four spin-off games in the same universe of Clash of Clans were developed by Supercell.
 The first, Clash Royale, was released in 2016.
 The other three, Clash Quest, Clash Mini, and Clash Heroes, were announced in April 2021.
 Clash Quest development was discontinued on 17 August 2022.
 On 13 March 2024 Supercell announced that development on Clash Mini would also end, but elements from it would be brought to Clash Royale.
 Supercell announced on 24 June 2024 that development on Clash Heroes had been terminated in favor of a replacement named Project R.I.S.E.

 In 2016, an animated web series based on the game and Clash Royale, titled Clash-A-Rama!, began.
 The show was released on YouTube by Supercell.
 It is a comedic spin on the game and was produced by Tolerable Entertainment with animation by Rough Draft Studios.

+In May 2025, Supercell announced a fully CGI animated series of the game on Netflix now in pre-production, with Fletcher Moules as showrunner and executive producer alongside Ron Weiner while animation will be provided by ICON Creative Studio.
+Unlike Crash-A-Rama, the series will follow a barbarian and his band of misfits defend their village while navigating through the politics of war.